swo/epic1/README.md

 # Epic model

 This model simulates the transmission of COVID-19 to an employee or their household, transmission within the household, the health outcomes experienced by members of the household, and the effects of those outcomes on the employee's absenteeism.

+## To do

+- Clean up rates calculator

 ## White papers